About Alina Rodriguez

 Prof Rodriguez is currently considering applications from prospective PhD students and post-docs.
 Please contact her!

-We have a fully funded PhD studentship available for an interdisciplinary project connecting the School of Psychology with the School of Chemistry focusing on stress.
+We have allocated a fully funded PhD studentship for an interdisciplinary project connecting the School of Psychology with the School of Chemistry focusing on stress.

 Developmental Psychology, Neurodevelopment, Developmental Origins of Health and Disease, Life Course Epidemiology, Pregnancy, Maternal and Child Health, Mental Health, Biological Psychology

 Imperial College London

 Alina is a member of international consortia to identify genes relevant for child growth and health: EGG - Early Growth Genetics Consortium, EAGLE - Early Genetics & Life Course Epidemiology Consortium and she is a part of the Cognition & Behaviour Working Group of EAGLE.
 She was invited to the international workgroup to develop a global plan of action for short- and long-term initiatives to improve birth outcomes—Global Alliance to Prevent Prematurity and Stillbirth (GAPPS).

 Alina is active in the Global Burden of Disease which the most ambitious and most comprehensive epidemiological study to date.
 The purpose is to inform scientists and policymakers of health needs in 188 countries.
 This is an on-going effort that tracks shifts in health status over time and region.